Ford Focus ST-Line: hands-on review

 Practical, but thankfully, still influenced by the rebellious big brother

 I'm going to say it now – I didn't expect to enjoy the ST-Line Ford Focus as much as I did.
-While the ST Line is a diet version of its more raucous brother, the influence is still obvious.
+While the ST Line is a diet version of its more raucous brother, the Ford Focus ST, the influence is still obvious.
 Its refined, understated styling and surprisingly exciting 3-cylinder, 1.5 litre ecoboost make the ST-Line focus a stealthy competitor within the segment.

 The MLP for the Ford Focus ST-Line is $28,990, which is in the same ballpark as competitors in the diluted hot hatch segment.
 It's a little more expensive than the Hyundai N-Line but cheaper than Kia's Cerato GT.